ivandejanovic/springdemo/README.md

 It should be relatively simple to extend it further.

+Application also comes with a simple docker setup should you choose to run it inside docker container.

 Users set in application are:
 demouser/demopass
 userdemo/passdemo

 You can read a short explanation of the application on my blog: http://ivandejanovic.blogspot.rs/2016/04/starting-java-web-development-with.html